-Homefield College takes seriously its duty of care towards its students and residents (hereafter referred to as beneficiaries) with regard to bullying.
+Homefield College takes seriously its duty of care towards its students and day service members (hereafter referred to as beneficiaries) with regard to bullying.
 Bullying, especially if left unaddressed, can have a devastating effect on individuals.
 It can be a barrier to their learning and have serious consequences for their mental health.

 Many experts say (Preventing and Tackling Bullying.
 July 2017) that bullying involves an imbalance of power between the perpetrator and the victim.
 This could involve perpetrators of bullying having control over the relationship which makes it difficult for those they bully to defend themselves.

 At Homefield we aim to foster caring relationships between all beneficiaries, treating one another with respect and where all members feel valued.
 Our duty of care includes protecting all beneficiaries from harm from bullying.

 - To assist in creating an ethos in which attending college is a positive experience for all members of the college

 - To make it clear that all forms of bullying are unacceptable